sireum/kekinian/readme.md

 designed for formal verification and analyses; that is, it serves as the basis for the next generation [Logika](http://logika.sireum.org) verifier and proof checker, as well as for other formal method-based analysis techniques.
-It is currently a subset of Scala 2.13 with different memory models enabled via Scala's [macro](https://github.com/sireum/runtime/blob/master/macros/shared/src/main/scala/org/sireum/%24internal/Macro.scala) and  [compiler plugin](https://github.com/sireum/scalac-plugin) facilities, with support for [IntelliJ](https://github.com/sireum/intellij-injector).
+It is currently a subset of Scala 2.13 with tailored semantics enabled via Scala's [macro](https://github.com/sireum/runtime/blob/master/macros/shared/src/main/scala/org/sireum/%24internal/Macro.scala) and  [compiler plugin](https://github.com/sireum/scalac-plugin) facilities, supported with a customized version of IntelliJ -- Sireum IVE, and an accompanying build tool -- Proyek.

 With the exception of a small part of its
 [runtime library](https://github.com/sireum/runtime) and its